colinder/colinder/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on blockChain PJT and Blog and Algorithm
+- 🔭 I’m currently working on react native
-- 🌱 I’m currently learning basic blockChain
+- 🌱 I’m currently learning CS about web
 - ⚡ Fun fact: Im happy 😁
 <!--
 - 👯 I’m looking to collaborate on ... blockChain